Tulip Top Gardens are a little way out of town (and in the next state) and they are open each year at the same time as Floriade.

 Floriade is free to enter, and is becoming increasingly commercial in nature.

-Tulip Tops charges $15 admittance to people over 16 (seniors get a discount of a dollar).
+Tulip Top Gardens charges $16 admittance to people over 16 (seniors get a discount).
 Included in that fee are unlimited cups of tea and coffee and for those who would like it a sausage sandwich (the skinny one had mine as well).

 Floriade is a government initiative.

 I go to both of them each year, but Tulip Top Gardens is first in my heart.
-Like Floriade, when we went a lot of things were yet to bloom.
-Just the same it was beyond beautiful.
+This year it too was celebrating a significant anniversary - its 20th year of opening to the public.